 The Queen's Speech 2017 promises a draft Domestic Violence and Abuse Bill, and measures in the Courts Bill to deal with suspects cross examining victims.
 This Briefing Paper looks at the background.Jump to full report >>

 The Crime Survey for England and Wales (CSEW) estimates of domestic abuse are based on a relatively broad definition covering male and female victims of partner or family non-physical abuse, threats, force, sexual assault or stalking.
 The latest statistics show that:

 There are both civil and criminal remedies for victims of domestic violence.

 In March 2016, the Home Office published its 2016-20 strategy to end violence against women and girls.
-This includes £80 million of dedicated funding to provide core support for refuges and other accommodation-based services, rape support centres and national helplines.
-From April 2017, a new Violence Against Women and Girls Service Transformation Fund will support local domestic abuse service provision.
+This included £80 million of dedicated funding to provide core support for refuges and other accommodation-based services, rape support centres and national helplines.
+A further £20 million was announced in the 2017 Spring Budget.
+Included within this £100 million total is a £17 million new Violence Against Women and Girls Service Transformation Fund to support local domestic abuse service provision.

 Commons Briefing papers SN06337